 ● They may hoax you overtime

-Aggressive behaviour can be observed towards a group or a person.
-The main cause is often deep- rooted and it’s difficult to change them.
+Aggressive behavior can be observed towards a group or a person.
+The main cause is often deep-rooted and it’s difficult to change them.
 What you’ve got to do is, change your approach.
-At the end of the day, you only have control over you -work on yourself!
+At the end of the day, you only have control over you –work on yourself!

 Why do people behave aggressively?

-Aggressive behaviour is frustrating and confounding.
-Aggressive behaviour is known to be a deliberate, masked style of expressing feelings, mostly covert.
+Aggressive behavior is frustrating and confounding.
+Aggressive behavior is known to be a deliberate, masked style of expressing feelings, mostly covert.
 These feelings can be of guilt, sadness, regret or any other negative emotions.

-- People want to Protect Themselves – Studies have shown that aggressive behaviour is expressed to ensure that the individual has an upper hand.
+- People want to Protect Themselves – Studies have shown that aggressive behavior is expressed to ensure that the individual has an upper hand.
 Aggression instills fear in people, keeping them safe

 - Sugarcoated Hostility is Difficult – Emotions don’t just vanish – the negative ones tend to stay and do the damage.
 This makes it hard for people to sugarcoat information.
 It’s always easier for people to express anger, probably scream or slam doors at work

-- When one can’t be Assertive, he becomes the opposite – I’m talking about aggressive behaviour!
-Assertiveness is a wonderful quality and it needs years of training, hard work and efforts to achieve
+- When one can’t be Assertive, he becomes the opposite – I’m talking about aggressive behavior!
+Assertiveness is wonderful quality and it needs years of training, hard work and efforts to achieve

 - Not all have Perfect Childhood Experiences – Longitudinal studies have shown that people who were bullied and shamed in their childhood often turn out to be aggressive people.